Reliable and Secure OpenStack Key Management.

 Key management stores encryption keys for encrypted volumes through simplified integration with OpenStack’s block storage service.

 Seamlessly integrates with OpenStack’s identity authentication service for complete role-based access control.

 Easily integrates with OpenStack’s image storage service for signed images, making it possible for users to verify that no alterations were made to an uploaded image.

 Key management enables the encryption of data at rest through integration with OpenStack’s object storage service.

 OpenStack’s key management enables users to integrate with third-party Hardware Security Modules (HSMs) through the PKCS#11 plugin.

-Your secrets are encrypted and decrypted through project specific KEKs (Key Encryption Key) residing in your third-party HSM.
+Your secrets are encrypted and decrypted through project-specific KEKs (Key Encryption Key) residing in your third-party HSM.

-Because each project uses a different Key Encryption Key that is stored inside the selected HSM, as opposed to the plaintext within the configuration file, the PKCS#11 plugin is much more secure than the simple crypto plugin.
+Because each project uses a different Key Encryption Key stored inside the selected HSM, as opposed to the plaintext within the configuration file, the PKCS#11 plugin is much more secure than the simple crypto plugin.